-- Pseudomonas is a germ or bacteria that is found naturally in soil, water and plants. - It is often able to grow and survive in standing water and solutions including disinfectants. - The increased use of antibiotics has led to the creation of types of pseudomonas which are hard to treat called multi-drug resistant because many antibiotics used to treat infections do not work. - Sometimes these bacteria cause infections. - Pseudomonas can also be found on the body without causing infection.
+- Pseudomonas is a germ or bacteria that is found naturally in soil, water and plants. - It is often able to grow and survive in standing water and solutions including disinfectants. - The increased use of antibiotics has lead to the creation of types of pseudomonas which are hard to treat - called multi-drug resistant because many antibiotics used to treat infections do not work. - Sometimes these bacteria cause infections. - Pseudomonas can also be found on the body without causing infection.
 This is called the carrier state.
-No treatment is required.